FPGAwars/apio-wiki-archive/Apio-development-environment.md

 # On windows, delete using the Explorer window.
 rm -rf ~/.apio

-# Install the apio pip package.
+# Install the apio pip package (if you already have the apio repository
+# on your hard drive, see the note below regarding installation from the repo).
 pip install --force-reinstall -U git+https://github.com/FPGAwars/apio.git@develop#egg=apio

 # You are ready to go.
 You can find the latest command help at